- Employment status, whether employed or self-employed

 How much you can afford to borrow for a mortgage typically depends on your income, expenses, LTV (loan-to-value), credit score and more.
 The maximum LTV offered by most lenders is 95% which means you’ll be required to provide at least 5% of the property’s purchase price in deposit.
 There are a few 100% mortgage products on the market, but you’ll have to meet the specific criteria for that product – e.g. family springboard, track record mortgage, etc. When you apply for a mortgage, your affordability is worked out in 2 steps.

-Firstly, the lender will typically have a maximum income multiple which will determine the amount you may be able to borrow up to, for example 4.5x your income.
+Firstly, the lender will typically have a maximum income multiple which will determine the amount you may be able to borrow up to, for example 4.5x your annual income.
 You can use our calculator below to work out your potential maximum borrowing.

 Secondly, the lender will conduct an affordability check to determine how much they can actually lend to you and what repayments you can afford.
 This can impact things like your deposit requirements and mortgage term.